 The purpose of this award is to give recognition to teaching rather than to scholarship, research, publication, or administration.
 The university is permitted to submit one nomination each year.
 The foundation encourages wide participation in the selection of nominees.
 The Faculty Senate coordinates the nomination process.
-The Texas State submission deadline is in October, and the Piper Foundation will issue award notification in May.
-See PPS 6.04
+The Texas State submission deadline is in September, and the Piper Foundation will issue award notification in May.
+See AA/PPS 02.04.21

-Each year the Faculty Senate recognizes the Piper Professor nominee and two runners-up with the Everette Swinney Excellence in Teaching awards, for which awardees receive an honorarium and a certificate.
+Each year the Faculty Senate recognizes the Piper Professor nominee and two runners-up with the Everette Swinney Faculty Senate Excellence in Teaching Award, for which awardees receive an honorarium and a plaque.

 Guidelines for the Nomination/Application Process:

-- Members of the faculty are encouraged to recommend colleagues who they believe to be strong candidates for this award.
+Members of the faculty are encouraged to nominate colleagues who they believe to be strong candidates for this award.
 Please notify the nominee immediately.
 The nominee should begin completion of the application at the earliest possible date.